College of Letters & Science

 - A minimum 2.0 cumulative GPA in journalism courses, and not less than a 2.0 GPA in other courses taken at UW–Madison.

-- Upper-level social sciences or humanities courses: 12 credits of courses with an I, A or D level designation and an H, S or Z breadth designation.
-One of these courses must be a history course.
+- Introductory-advanced social sciences or humanities courses: 12 credits of courses with an I, A or D level designation and an H, S or Z breadth designation.
+One of these courses must be a History course.
 Courses crosslisted into the School of Journalism (such as History/Journalism 560) cannot count toward this requirement.

-- Courses taken pass/fail may not be used to satisfy either the introductory or upper-level social science/humanities requirement.
+- Courses taken pass/fail may not be used to satisfy either the introductory or intermediate-advanced social science/humanities requirement.
 Students must take these courses on a letter-grade basis.

 - Admission to the School of Journalism and Mass Communication (see above).